alanjiang/mysql-backup-recovery/readme.md

-   It's the lightest  mysqlsdump and backup tool .
+   It's the lightest  mysql dump and backup tool .
 We just need a source docker mysql as the backup database and when we need to backup the whole databases from cloud mysql instance ,just run  the db_backup.py file ans all the databases can be imported into the target docker mysql instance;